Big Fish

 Story & Plot Summary: Big Fish

-Quick Plot Summary: Released in 2003, Big Fish is a Adventure, Fantasy, Drama film directed by Tim Burton.
+Quick Plot Summary: Released in 2003, Big Fish is a Adventure, Fantasy, Drama film directed by Tim Burton, written by John August.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Ewan McGregor.
+It provides a scannable look at the movie's central conflict involving Ewan McGregor as Ed Bloom (young).

 Story Breakdown